bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.10.5* ** *- TBD*

 - The Italian localization was missing the label and default text for the Helpline field in the Service Body Editor.
 This has been fixed.
+- Made a fix for the Italian translation to avoid text overlap.

 ***Version 2.10.4* ** *- April 3, 2018*